Easy Spring Dinner Ideas With Simple Ingredients

 Tender shredded chicken with a balanced sauce that works for sandwiches, bowls, or served with slaw and roasted vegetables.

-4. Chicken and Dumplings Recipe
+4. Air Fryer Chicken Wings Recipe

 skillet pork chops getting drizzled with sauce